anthonykoch/website/readme.md

 - Refactor gutter and spacing variables
 - Update various bits of spacing throughout the website that were changed when consildating gutter values
 - Update codepen title font size
+- Figure out design for date meta in post preview